 Speaking of which, today’s Monday and the time is currently 5:16 pm (because obviously, you needed to know that, right?).
 Anyway, hope you’re in the mood for some free quality indie games!
 Start off by climbing upwards by using your reflection in Light Fantastik, then grab a few spuds to save the world in Save The Potato, Save The World., and last but not least, your journalistic integrity will be tested in Obscura.

 Two bundles also popped up on my radar: one from Groupees and a brand new competitor for your hard-earned cash, from Blink Bundle.
 I’d highly recommend grabbing both as they contain some great indie games.
 If you’re more interested in traversing the depths of space, there’s always The Intergalactic Trashman pre-alpha.
-Or how about some block sliding math fun, in 10?
-Trust me, after reading my review you’ll want to play that one.
+Or how about some block-sliding math fun, in 10?
+Trust me, after reading my review you’ll want to play it.

 Alright, still stuck in Greenlight limbo is Expander, a fast-paced arcade experience about growing and, well, shrinking.
 On top of that, there’s the usual bunch of recommendations amongst new arrivals, in The Greenlight Groove.
 In closing, a reminder of last Monday’s piece on bite-sized indie games (gotta love those things).